 Another thing that you need to analyze is the frequency at which the top apps in your niche are updating their apps.
-In some niches, update frequency is very important.
+In some niches, the update frequency is very important.

 Updates allow developers to fix bugs quickly and helps marketers test new ideas.
 Find a good balance between what the top apps in your niche are doing and what your team can handle.

 The next thing that you should try to understand is: In which countries are competing apps finding the most success?
 Localization can triple your downloads…or better.